enricojr/tbInvestigatorAnalysis/README.md

 ------- TRACKING
 To track, check the number of the data run AND of the corresponding alignment run, then type source telescope-track.sh <runNumber-data> <runNumber-align>

+------- EXTRACTING DUT COORDINATES
+The last step is to calculate the track coordinates on the DUT.
+To do this, run ./extractInfo <runNumber>

 ####### 3 - RECONSTRUCTION OF DUT DATA